Before you can do anything, you must initialize a database storage

 also sets the default character set encoding

-for the database cluster.
+for the database instance.
 Normally this should be chosen to match the

 Non-C